alinepaes/alinepaes.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
-  width: 40%
+  width: 60%
   more_info: